darrenks/nibbles/docs/tutorial_ancillary.md

 Unfortunately recursive functions (without type specifications) are difficult to implement because when we recurse we don't yet know the return type.
 Luckily there is a hacky way to get around this, that actually makes the code even shorter!

 Recursive functions always need a base case to terminate, and the base case is easy to deduce the type of.
-So recursive functions are implemented as function that returns 3 things.
+So recursive functions are implemented as a function that returns 3 things.

 1.	the condition for when to use the base case
 1.	the base case